invariant-labs/protocol/docs/docs/alephium/overview.md

 #### Collections

 Our "Collections" directory is dedicated to collections of data that leverage Ralph's [Map](https://docs.alephium.org/ralph/types#map) syntax, enhancing protection against unauthorized changes and following Ralph's design principles.
 These collections help us manage data in a structured manner.
 Within our collection interface, we enforce a tightly defined set of operations available for all data collections.
-Each collection is implemented as an [Abstract Contract](https://docs.alephium.org/ralph/contracts#inheritance), ensuring minimal inter-contract communication, which improves security and reduces gas prices.
+Each collection is implemented as an [Abstract Contract](https://docs.alephium.org/ralph/contracts#inheritance), ensuring minimal inter-contract communication, which improves security and reduces gas usage.

 #### Token